eclipse-apoapsis/ort-server/README.md

 # <img alt="ORT Server" src="assets/logo.svg" width="10%"> ORT Server

-The ORT server is a standalone application to deploy the [OSS Review Toolkit](https://github.com/oss-review-toolkit/ort) as a service in the cloud.
+The ORT Server is a standalone application to deploy the [OSS Review Toolkit](https://github.com/oss-review-toolkit/ort) as a service in the cloud.

 > [!NOTE]